adam-dalbello/classingFunction/README.md

 # classingFunction
-Groups a variable by its own quartiles (the thresholds for each group being p25, p50 and p75) then outputs an aggregate of 2nd variable.
+Groups a variable by its own quartiles (the thresholds for each group being p25, p50 and p75) then outputs an aggregate of a variable.

 ### Languages and Tools
 <div>